Harris shot in final seconds leads 76ers past Lakers 107-106 - WTMJ

 AP Sports Writer

+“That’s a very dangerous play,” Embiid said.
+“I guarantee if that was me I would have probably been ejected from the game.”

+James stuck around — long enough to watch Tobias Harris stick it to the Lakers.

-PHILADELPHIA (AP) — Tobias Harris swished a jumper with 3 seconds left, ending the Lakers’ 13-0 run and sending the Philadelphia 76ers to a 107-106 victory over Los Angeles on Wednesday night.
+Harris swished a jumper with 3 seconds left, ending the Lakers’ 13-0 run and sending Philadelphia to a 107-106 victory over Los Angeles on Wednesday night.

+The James-Embiid flagrant took center stage in a game between teams that entered with the best records in their conferences.
+The 76ers lead the East at 13-6 and the Lakers are 14-5 in the West.

+“Some people think we haven’t played anybody,” Harris said.
+“For us, we wanted to go against the champs.
+We wanted to see where we’re at.”

 James scored 34 points and Davis had 23.